July 30, 2024

 Vijay Kumar serves as Nemrovsky Family Dean of the School of Engineering and Applied Science with appointments in the departments of Mechanical Engineering and Applied Mechanics, Computer and Information Science, and Electrical and Systems Engineering.
 Heis a fellow of ASME and IEEE and has been elected to the National Academy of Engineering, American Philosophical Society, and the American Academy of Arts and Sciences.
 He is also the founder of Exyn Technologies.
 He teaches the Robotics 1: Aerial Robotics MOOC in the Introduction to Robotics Specialization.

-If you’re looking to get more than a single-course experience, our specializations give you the chance to dive deeper into a particular topic of interest by taking a series of four to six related MOOCs.
-Once you’ve completed all the courses in the specialization, you can earn a Specialization Certificate.
+If you’re looking to get more than a single-course experience, you can pursue a specialization and dive deeper into a particular topic of interest by taking a series of four to six related MOOCs that lead to a credential.
+Once you’ve completed all the courses designated within a specialization, you can earn a Specialization Certificate.
 We offer the following specializations:

 While many online learning platforms merely record existing lectures from on-campus degree programs, Penn Engineering Online is committed to providing a much more thoughtfully produced and engaging student experience.
 Each of our MOOCs is carefully designed and developed in partnership with our dedicated Instructional Design Team, who also drive the creation of the robust for-credit courses in our Penn Engineering Online degree programs.
 Throughout each phase of the course development process, our Instructional Designers are committed to meeting the specific needs of online learners.
 They work closely with faculty to ensure that students will enjoy an impactful, interactive learning experience.